Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 Internet companies' privacy practices are reviewed by the Federal Trade Commission, which investigates violations rather than sets pre-emptive regulations.

 The FTC in 2011 had reached a settlement with Facebook after federal investigators alleged that Facebook did not warn people about changes to their privacy settings.
 The commission also alleged that Facebook allowed far more of users' data to be shared with advertisers and apps than it represented to users.
-The settlement did not include a fine, but it did set a number of new privacy requirements Facebook.
+The settlement did not include a fine, but it did set a number of new privacy requirements for Facebook.

 Following the news of Cambridge Analytica's unauthorized data grab, the FTC — in a rare public acknowledgement — has confirmed it's once again investigating Facebook's privacy practices.

 Outside of the U.S., regulations are on the way.
-The EU has recently adopted landmark privacy standards that go into effect on May 25.
+The European Union has recently adopted landmark privacy standards that go into effect on May 25.
 Known as the General Data Protection Regulation, the rules require websites to get explicit consent from users before collecting any data.
 The new EU law also requires companies to disclose data breaches within 72 hours and to get parents' approval to carry personal data of children younger than 16.
 Violations would incur massive fines.

 Zuckerberg has said that Facebook would roll out "the same controls and settings" in the United States as it does in Europe in May, although the rules may not have the same format.
 Privacy advocates in the United States have been urging lawmakers not only to press Zuckerberg on what exactly that means — but also to discuss writing privacy rules into U.S. laws as well.